burneystarke/ezazssh/README.md

 A beautiful Terminal User Interface (TUI) for connecting to Azure VMs via SSH using passwordless authentication.

+## Disclaimer

+This project was created as an opportunity to learn Go.
+I make no promises that this is well written.

 ## Overview

 `ezazssh` is a wrapper around the Azure CLI that provides an intuitive, interactive interface for establishing SSH connections to your Azure virtual machines.
 Built with [Charm Bracelet's Bubbletea](https://github.com/charmbracelet/bubbletea), it offers a smooth and elegant terminal experience.